apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 # What do I work on?

-Certain number of projects in open-source also try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
+Certain number of projects in open-source try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
 This is generally and often *not* the Apereo CAS project policy.
 The policy is much simpler than that.

 It goes something like this:

 > Everything is ideal for contributions.

 In other words, there is no *"we vs. you"*.
 There is no *"some folks can only fix certain issues and some can't"*.
 Of course, if you are a newcomer to the project and have just begun to understand the ins and outs of the [CAS project codebase](https://apereo.github.io/2017/06/12/cas-codebase-overview/), there may certainly be areas in which you might find more comfort to slowly get your feet wet.
 You're welcome to ask for suggestions.
-For the most part, the work item you wish to work should be something you find interesting, enjoyable with some degree of practicality.
+For the most part, the work item you wish to work on should be something you find interesting, enjoyable with some degree of practicality.

 # What can I work on?